-A native of Lucca, Italy, Dr. Fabio Menchetti serves as Assistant Professor of Piano at Washington State University, while maintaining an active international performance career.
+A native of Lucca, Italy, Fabio Menchetti serves as Assistant Professor of Piano at Washington State University, while maintaining an active performance career.

-Dr. Menchetti received his Bachelors of Music from Boccherini Conservatory in Lucca, and his Masters of Music and Masters of Music Education from Puccini Conservatory in La Spezia.
-After moving to the United States, he received his Masters of Arts from Houghton College, and his Doctorate of Musical Arts from College-Conservatory Music, University of Cincinnati.
+Dr. Menchetti received his Bachelor of Music from Boccherini Conservatory in Lucca, and his Master of Music and Music Education from Puccini Conservatory in La Spezia.
+After moving to the United States, he received his Master of Arts from Houghton College, and his Doctor of Musical Arts degree from College-Conservatory Music, University of Cincinnati.

 His primary teachers include Pier Narciso Masi, Enrico Stellini, Pietro De Maria, Andrea Lucchesini, William John Newbrough, and Michael Chertock.